Last Updated: 2024-02-09

 Scope of tutorial

-In this tutorial, you will learn how to configure AWS PrivateLink for an Amazon RDS instance.
+In this tutorial, you will learn how to configure AWS PrivateLink for an Amazon RDS instance or database running on an EC2 instance.

 Learning objectives